 The legal deadline for submitting the questionnaires is the third month after the reference period.

-The main reasons that affect the punctuality on the release of statistical information is the timing and quality of data provided by the sources of information, which sometimes requires to wait for rectification of the information before the disseminatione main reasons that affect the punctuality on the release of statistical information is the timing and quality of data provided by the sources of information, which sometimes requires to wait for rectification of the information before the dissemination.
+The main reasons that affect the punctuality on the release of statistical information is the timing and quality of data provided by the sources of information, which sometimes requires to wait for rectification of the information before the dissemination.

 14.2.1.
 Punctuality - delivery and publication